pzfork/website/_pages/home.md

 <i class="fa fa-shopping-cart"></i> Report Pack

 If you don’t like to buy a full version of the software, you can still use the application by email us your requested forklift battery container specification as following:
+{: .text-justify}

 <ol>
     <li>Battery brand</li>
     <li>Battery type (PzS/PzB)</li>